 The aims of the module

-Digital tools and services have shown to improve efficiency in public sector and to manage challenges of democracy, sustainability and combat corruption.
+Digital tools and services have shown to improve efficiency in public sector and to manage challenges of democracy, sustainability, and combat corruption.
 However, if done incorrectly, including digitalization in the state-building process could instead worsen the situation by decreasing social and political participation, questioning the legitimacy of the state.
-Therefore, researchers in the field of political science at Linköping University in Sweden are offering an interactive program on the challenges and possibilities of digitalization for good governance.
+Therefore, researchers in the field of political science at Linköping University in Sweden are offering an interactive program on the challenges and possibilities of digitalization for democratic digital governance.
 The project team has a long experience of working with questions regarding democratic and legitimate digital government on both theoretical and practical levels by working closely with municipalities and public authorities in Sweden.

-What is good governance in relation to digital government?
+What is democratic governance in relation to digital government?
 The answer is not black and white, it is rather complex and context dependent.
-What this module aims to do is provide the knowledge and tools to identify challenges related to digital government, but also to highlight opportunities that are created by digital government.
+What this module aims to do is provide the knowledge and tools to identify challenges related to democratic digital governance, but also to highlight opportunities that are created by digital government.
 The module focuses on the context of the Western Balkans and shares experiences from Sweden.
 The module also offers opportunities to expand your network in the region of the Western Balkans.

 Are you ready to tackle the challenges of the twenty first century?
-Sign up today!

 Who can participate?